 When you run the

-Enter the vCenter Single Sign On username and password for a user account that has the required privileges for Tanzu Kubernetes Grid operation, and click Connect.
+Enter the vCenter Single Sign On username and password for a user account that has vSphere administrator permissions, and click Connect.

 Select the datacenter in which to deploy the management cluster from the Datacenter drop-down menu.

 Paste the contents of your SSH public key into the text box and click Next.

 In the Control Plane Settings section, select the Development or Production tile.